Skip to main content

 For Medicare retirees when using one of the approved meters and supplies, your cost-share is a $0 copay.
 To switch to one of the preferred brands, you may be required to get a new prescription from your doctor.

-For non-Medicare retirees in the Retiree Health PPO Plan members may obtain diabetic durable medical equipment through their medical insurance at no cost.
+For non-Medicare retirees in the Retiree Health PPO Plan members may obtain diabetic durable medical supplies through their medical insurance at no cost.
 For non-Medicare retirees in the Healthy Savings Plan, members will be subject to the applicable plan deductible and co-insurance costs.

 Why does my 30-day supply of a generic drug cost more than if I bought directly from a commercial pharmacy?

 The cost of prescriptions is typically determined by the manufacturer of the prescriptions.
-To help keep prescription prices as low as possible for the university and plan members, UnitedHealthcare negotiates guaranteed discounts with retail pharmacies and provides discounts through their own mail order process.
+To help keep Part D prescription prices as low as possible for the university and plan members, UnitedHealthcare negotiates guaranteed discounts with retail pharmacies and provides discounts through their own mail order process.

 What is the out of pocket maximum for prescriptions?